Quick Answer (TL;DR)

 - Experience metrics: Developer satisfaction and cognitive load

-This comprehensive approach helps you understand both the technical and human impact of accumulated debt.
+This multi-layered approach helps you understand both the technical and human impact of accumulated debt.

 When presenting to stakeholders, tie your debt reduction efforts to measurable business outcomes.
 For instance, show how fixing specific debt items improved deployment frequency, reduced the number of support tickets, or shortened the time needed to implement changes.
 These tangible results make a strong case for continued investment in managing technical debt.